mamaz/mamaz.github.io/_posts/2015-03-31-codesign-error.md

 ---
 layout: post
 title: Strange issue with XCode 6.2
+comments: true
 ---

 Today I've found strange issue with XCode 6.2 as it won't run on device, event though the prov. profile and Certificates matches.